Why Accessibility is not a DIY ProjectPublished on

-- How do you get into the third layer of a PDF to correct the order that a screen reader will read the information?
+- How do you get into the third layer of a PDF to correct the order a screen reader will read the information from?

 - Have you run a compliance check on your website and brought the results to a developer?

 - Does every image or table on your website have alt-text?

 - Do you check your writing for readability for those with learning disabilities?

 - Do you know the difference between the “Header” Style and the “Heading” Styles?